 I've been a tourism photographer for more than 20 years (no story here about me picking up a camera when I was three years old).

-I wandered around the world as soon as I left school, came back to Australia to work as a newspaper, radio and television journalist, took off again as a travel writer, then landed in Papua New Guinea where I spent two years writing my first book about tribal fighting, compensations, and sorcery.
+I wandered around the world as soon as I left school, came back to Australia to do uni and was awarded a cadetship and began work as a newspaper, radio and television journalist.
+Deciding that wasn’t for me, I took off again as a travel writer, then landed in Papua New Guinea where I spent two years writing my first book about tribal fighting, compensation, and sorcery.

 EXPLORE WITH ME

 A successful promotional photograph starts with knowing what you want it to say and who you want it to appeal to - before you even bring the camera to your eye.